 Should You Be Using Meta Keywords

-Since Google stopped ranking websites based on meta keywords tag, 99.9% have rendered it useless and not worth investing time into adding keywords meta tags to your website as Google ignores them.
-It would help if you only used them for a particular reason, like an internal site search or an internal tagging system.
+Since Google stopped ranking websites based on meta keywords tags, 99.9% have rendered them useless and not worth investing time into adding keywords meta tags to your website as Google ignores them.
+It would help if you only used them for a particular reason, like an internal main web search or an internal tagging system.

 Besides that, pay more importance to meta tags like meta description and title page, which Google currently uses.
-Meta tags aren’t that hard to implement yourself, and you won’t need a professional web designer.
+Meta tags aren’t hard to implement yourself, and you won’t need a professional web designer.
 With just a basic understanding of HTML tags, you will have enough knowledge to implement them into the head section of your website.